connervieira/connervieira/README.md

 ### What kinds of software do you write?

 Honestly, a little bit of everything.
 Usually my inspiration for a particular project comes from a need that I have that can't be resolved with existing software.
+Generally speaking, I write web-based services in PHP, and local programs in Python

 ### Can I find the source code for all V0LT software here on Github?